.303 British Ammo

 Target Shooting and Competition

-• Popular in long-range target shooting events
+• Popular in vintage rifle competitions and long-range target shooting

-Collecting and Historical Interest
+Collecting and Historical Reenactment

-• Used in historical reenactments and demonstrations
+• Used in historical reenactments of World War I and II scenarios

 To understand the .303 British's place in the rifle world, it's helpful to compare it to similar cartridges.
 Click on each comparison to see more details: